 Search engines are all about answering questions, which is why quality content is essential.
 The more videos, articles, and photos you can put on your page, the better, but they need to serve a purpose.
 Essentially, there’s no point uploading anything to your website unless it benefits your audience.
 Further, you should update old content to keep it relevant, which will show the SERPs that you’re an active business; any static pages will fall to the bottom of the results page.

-Not every piece of content your post will do well, which is why you need to measure performance by using an SEO tool.
+Not every piece of content your post will do well, which is why you need to measure performance by using a small business SEO tool.
 There are many paid services out there, but Google Analytics will suffice for small businesses looking to save money.
 You can use data from these tools to update content and inform your future SEO strategy.

 The Google algorithm has come a long way since the days of keyword cramming, which means you need to successfully appease the different components.
 Your priority for SEO should be quality content, useability, link generating, and then targeted keywords.
 The areas outlined above will help push your strategy in the right direction.